bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 ### Multi-functional smartwatch

 They monitor stress levels, movement disorders, sleep tracking, blood pressure, heart disease.
-Due to their widespread popularity, these devices have the potential to evolve from mere fitness trackers to healthcare tools accessible to the masses.
+Due to their widespread popularity, these bluetooth health devices have the potential to evolve from mere fitness trackers to healthcare tools accessible to the masses.

 Companies: Brands like Fitbit and Garmin specialize in such devices.